-In this seminar we’ll emphasize the need for Hadoop and BigData.
-We will review the architecture for Hadoop, learn about the different Hadoop nodes and their roles in the cluster, provide a brief introduction to MapReduce, learn about Impala and Hive – writing and executing SQL queries on top of Hadoop, and look at Hadoop file system – HDFS.
+In this seminar, we’ll introduce Hadoop and BigData.
+We will review the architecture for Hadoop, learn about the different Hadoop nodes and their roles in the cluster, provide a brief introduction to MapReduce, learn about Pig and Hive – writing and executing SQL queries on top of Hadoop, and look at Hadoop file system – HDFS.

-This seminar is ideal for Oracle DBAs, Big Data and system architectures, IT administrators and database professionals who are looking to take their first steps in working with Hadoop as well as developers interested in learning about programming with SQL on top of the Hadoop cluster.
+This seminar is ideal for IT professionals who are looking to take their first steps in working with Hadoop as well as developers interested in learning about Hadoop.

-Note that this seminar is not intended for experienced Java professionals as it only touches briefly on Java and Map/Reduce.
+Most of the code examples in this seminar are written in Python, however, this seminar is not intended for experienced Python professionals as it only touches briefly on Python.